Alice Ryan

-Alice Doheny (16 July 1830 – 27 October 1906) was an Irish-Canadian heiress, suffragette, sister of railway magnates Hugh Ryan and John Ryan, and mother of heiress Margaret Isabelle McHenry.
-The daughter John Patrick Ryan and Margaret Conway, Ryan moved with her family to Montreal, Canada, after her father sold Gortkelly Castle to another branch of the Ryan clan in Tipperary.
+Alice Doheny (16 July 1830 – 27 October 1906) was an Irish-Canadian railway heiress, suffragette, sister of railway magnates The Honourable Hugh Ryan and John Ryan, aunt of oil tycoon Edward L. Doheny, and mother of heiress Margaret Isabel McHenry.
+The daughter John Patrick "J.P."
+Ryan and Margaret Conway, Ryan moved with her family from Limerick, Ireland to Montreal, Canada, after her father sold Gortkelly Castle to another branch of the Ryan clan based in Tipperary.

 Background

-Born on 16 July 1830, Alice Ryan was born into the wealthy Irish-Catholic Ryan family as the daughter of John Patrick Ryan and Margaret Ryan (née Conway); who owned Gortkelly Castle before her father sold the estate to another branch of the Ryan clan.
+Born on 16 July 1830, Alice Ryan was born into the wealthy Irish-Catholic Ryan family as the daughter of John Patrick "J.P."
+Ryan and Margaret Ryan (née Conway); who owned Gortkelly Castle before her father sold the estate to another branch of the Ryan clan.

 The family immigrated post sale to Montreal, Canada, in 1841, when Ryan was eleven years old.
-She had four siblings: prominent industrialist Hugh Ryan, railway magnate John Ryan, Patrick Ryan, and Catherine Ryan.
+She had two brothers: millionaire industrialists and railway magnates Hugh Ryan and John Ryan, known across Canada at the time for building some of the largest sections of the Canadian Pacific Railway.

 Suffragette Movement

-Alice Ryan was a supporter of the Canadian Women's Suffrage Association (CWSA), previously the Toronto Woman's Literary Club (TWLC).
+Alice Ryan is considered an 'elite intermediary' during the first generation of suffrage activism in Canada through her support of the Canadian Women's Suffrage Association (CWSA), previously the Toronto Woman's Literary Club (TWLC).
 She was a family friend of the Attorney General of Ontario, Sir Oliver Mowat —later a pall-bearer for her brother Hugh Ryan— who oversaw the 1883 committee created to urge the Toronto City Council to petition the Ontario Government to pass a bill conferring the municipal franchise upon women.
 The committee was composed of members of the CWSA including Dr. Emily Stowe, Sarah Anne Curzon, Jessie Turnbull McEwen, Mrs. W. B. Hamilton, Mrs. Miller, and Mrs. Isabel Mackenzie (wife of William Lyon Mackenzie).

 Ryan reportedly appealed to Mowat on the committee's behalf and, following the committee's impassioned presentation, he formally stated that "there was no doubt that the franchise would have to be extended to women."
 As a result of the committee's petition (which was passed by the Toronto City Council 20 to 5) and Mowat's legal support, Sir John A. Macdonald introduced a bill to the Parliament of Canada that same year which stipulated granting municipal franchise to unmarried women and widows possessing the required property qualifications.
 The bill, which Ryan argued should have also included married women, ultimately did not pass.